Chapter 4:

 His shirt began to get wet as he saw tears running down her face, continuing to hold him tightly.
 Stuffing her face into his chest, she cried loudly, her voice only slightly muffled.

-He noticed a few other maids crowded around in the garden to see what the commotion was about.
+He noticed a few other maids crowded in the garden, trying to see what the commotion was about.
 It was slightly awkward standing there while this was happening, unsure of how to feel.
-Looking towards Bernard, the retired knight shrugged, giving Lawrence the silent suggestion of just having to deal with it.

-She wiped away the rest of her tears as the rest of the housekeepers gathered at the gate.
+She wiped away the rest of her tears as the rest of the housekeepers gathered at the gate, wearing a mix of shocked and relieved expressions.

 “It’s alright.
-I don’t remember anything.”
+To tell you the truth, I don’t remember anything.”
 He replied awkwardly.
 Being direct was the right approach, he thought.

 “You…you don’t…?”
 She gasped slightly.